telerik/winforms-docs/winforms-converter/supported-controls/progressbar.md

 # ProgressBar

 The ProgressBars in your application will be converted to [RadProgressBar]({%slug winforms/track-and-status-controls/progressbar%}).
-The following table describes which properties, methods and events are removed and which are replaced with similar equivalents.
+The following tables describe which properties, methods and events are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|